| Written by Mark Buzinkay

 1) Mapping the process

 A process is a sequence of tasks and human interactions, input and output, tools, and information to achieve the desired outcome.
-This sequence must be documented in some sort of document to have a clear picture of responsibilities and tasks.
+This sequence must be documented in some sort of document to clearly show responsibilities and tasks.
 Furthermore, processes can be visualised as a "map" or flowchart, making them better readable.
 It is easier to understand a flow of events by having an overview than by reading a wordy description.

-As a result, a flowchart can be broken down into smaller parts and enriched with more information which may be necessary for better understanding and, eventually, leads to ideas on how to improve it.
+As a result, a flowchart can be broken down into smaller chunks and enriched with more information, which may be necessary for better understanding and, eventually, leads to ideas on how to improve it.
 It helps to provide an overview of the entire process and focus on single sections.
+A deep understanding of the process's existing (current) condition is the starting point of any process improvement plan.

 2) Analysing the process

 Analysing looks deeper into the process, evaluating each process step and trying to discover gaps of inefficiency.
-This is the process improvement plan stage where we will detect opportunities to improve our company.
+This is the process improvement plan stage, where we will detect opportunities to improve our company.
 We will describe this aspect further below in more detail.
+Be careful: don't jump straight into the 'solution' mode, but observe and analyse the process accurately.

 3) Redesign the process